Looking for Car Stereos?Start shopping

 Tools needed: Panel tool, Phillips screwdriver, drill and 1/8" bit

-Security: Installing a security system in your Fit is reasonably straightforward.
+Installing a security system in your Fit is reasonably straightforward, as these things go.
 All the connections will be made under the driver’s side dash, behind the knee panel.
 FlashLogic's FLCAN module is a terrific choice if you’re adding a system with a remote starter.
 This module connects to the databus interface, enabling communication with any Code Alarm keyless entry or security system.
 The module bypasses the factory immobilizer for remote start, and also controls the door locks.
 It also works with many other aftermarket alarm systems.

 For a basic security system without remote start, the analog door lock wires are easily accessible under the dash.